poshithNandyala/cp-pratice/anonymous/TLE/1400/others/24/chat.md

 Total subsegments = $\tfrac{5\cdot6}{2}=15$.
 So

-$$
+$
 \text{pos}=7,\quad
 \text{neg}=15-7=8,
-$$
+$

 matching the sample output.

 ---

-### Why it’s so slick
+### Why it's so slick

 * **No nested loops.** We do a single pass.
 * We never multiply big products; we only track a **single bit** of information per prefix.
-* We leverage the combinatorial identity “number of equal‐parity pairs” in a dynamic way as we scan.
+* We leverage the combinatorial identity "number of equal‐parity pairs" in a dynamic way as we scan.

 ---

 ### Related topics you might want to understand more deeply

-* **Prefix sums (or here, prefix parities)** — a fundamental trick for turning “sum/product over arbitrary subarray” queries into $O(1)$ queries given precomputation.
+* **Prefix sums (or here, prefix parities)** — a fundamental trick for turning "sum/product over arbitrary subarray" queries into $O(1)$ queries given precomputation.
-* **Combinatorial pairs counting** $\binom{k}{2} = k(k-1)/2$ and the dynamic variant “as you scan, if you’ve seen $c$ items of type X so far, you can form $c$ new pairs with the next such item.”
+* **Combinatorial pairs counting** $\binom{k}{2} = k(k-1)/2$ and the dynamic variant "as you scan, if you've seen $c$ items of type X so far, you can form $c$ new pairs with the next such item."
 * **XOR** as addition mod 2: flipping a bit each time you encounter a negative number.

-Once you see this pattern, it recurs in many problems about “number of subarrays whose sum is divisible by $K$,” or “number of subarrays with even sum,” etc.—you just replace parity with “sum mod $K$” or similar.
+Once you see this pattern, it recurs in many problems about "number of subarrays whose sum is divisible by $K$," or "number of subarrays with even sum," etc.—you just replace parity with "sum mod $K$" or similar.

 I hope this clears up both **what** is being counted and **why** the prefix-parity method is the ideal $O(n)$ solution!